json420/degu/doc/degu.client.rst

 The :mod:`degu.client` module provides a low-level HTTP/1.1 client library.

-:mod:`degu.client` is similar in abstraction level to the `http.client`_ module in the Python3 standard library, and has an API that overall should feel familiar to those experienced with `http.client`_ (although there are some major differences).
+It's similar in abstraction level to the `http.client`_ module in the Python3 standard library, and has an API that overall should feel familiar to those experienced with `http.client`_ (although there are some major differences, for details see :ref:`degu-client-v-http-client`).

-As a quick example, say we define this :doc:`rgi` application and create a :class:`degu.misc.TempServer` instance:
+As a quick example, say we define this Degu server application and run it in a :class:`degu.misc.TempServer`:

 >>> def example_app(session, request, bodies):
 ...     return (200, 'OK', {'x-msg': 'hello, world'}, None)